A Little about each Horse

 I call him Huni.
 He is born in 2008, 5-gaited son of Elding and Hördur.
 He shows all 5 gaits on pasture with lots of natural tölt and some pace.
 He has long legs and is good-sized, more than 14 hands now.
 He is growing into a wonderful, quality trail and ranch horse with lots of easy tölt.
-He has some pace but will not trained now.
+He has some pace but will not be trained now.
 He is very handsome and loves to hang out with me, but also loves to goof around, run and play with the herd.
-He has been ridden on the trail, but needs more miles, and tölt training is on the list for him as well.
+He has been ridden on the trail in all four gaits, but needs more miles, and tölt training is on the list for him as well.
 He will tölt in a side-pull now for a short time.
 He is not for sale at the moment, as I will likely train him more and then he also can be a guest trail-riding horse.

 Eldfrá from Hestar Ranch US2010204270

 She is a very pretty and talented 5-gaited filly out of Elding and Eylimi, born in 2010.
 She has a good temperament, 13 3/4 h size, and nice conformation.
 She is much like her mother Elding, and will step into her mother's place, as Elding is getting older now.
 She has great potential in all 5 gaits and will be an athletic, sensitive trail horse for an experienced rider.
 She will also make a lovely broodmare.
 She has had a difficult time in her first two years, as she was attacked twice while on pasture, once by a mountain lion and once by a bear.
 She is fine now, but her scars are still there and some trauma as well.
 She will stay here and will not be sold.
 I did not ride her yet since she has two broken ribcages that will not grow together.

 Gjafar from Schmalztopf US1993103326